C/C++

 testspace coverage.xml "[Code Coverage]+bullseye.cov{Bullseye native file}"

-Gcov is a tool you can use in conjunction with GCC to test code coverage in your programs.
+Gcov and llvm-cov are tools you can use in conjunction with GCC and Clang to test code coverage in your programs.

-Note: The description that follows assumes that you are using GCC to compile/link your source code instrumented for coverage analysis.
+Note: The description that follows assumes that you are using GCC or Clang to compile/link your source code instrumented for coverage analysis.

 using gcovr, a utility for managing the use of the GNU gcov